A Survey on Multi-Task Learning: MTL Models

 } where $N_k(i,j)$ denotes the set of task indices and instance indices for the $k$ nearest neighbors of $\mathbf{x}^i_j$, i.e., $(p,q)\in N_k(i,j)$ meaning that $\mathbf{x}^p_q$ is one of the $k$ nearest neighbors of $\mathbf{x}^i_j$, $s(\mathbf{x}^i_j,\mathbf{x}^p_q)$ defines the similarity between $\mathbf{x}^i_j$ and $\mathbf{x}^p_q$, and $\sigma_{ip}$ represents the contribution of task $\mathcal{T}_p$ to $\mathcal{T}_i$ when $\mathcal{T}_p$ has some data points to be neighbors of a data point in $\mathcal{T}_i$. $\sigma_{ip}$ can be viewed as the similarity from $\mathcal{T}_p$ to $\mathcal{T}_i$.
 When $\sigma_{ip}=1$ for all $i$ and $p$, Eq. (\ref{equ_MTKNN_learn_function}) reduces to the decision function of the $k$NN classifier for all the tasks.
 Then the objective function to learn $\bm{\Sigma}$, which is a $m\times m$ matrix with $\sigma_{ip}$ as its $(i,p)$th entry, can be formulated as {

-} The first regularizer in problem (\ref{equ_MTKNN_objective}) enforces $\bm{\Sigma}$ to be nearly symmetric depending on $\lambda_1$ and the second one is to penalize the complexity of $\bm{\Sigma}$.
-The constraints in problem (\ref{equ_MTKNN_objective}) make sure that the similarity from one task to itself is positive and also the largest.
-Similarly, a multi-task kernel regression is proposed in \cite{zhang13} for regression problems.
+} The first regularizer in problem (\ref{equ_MTKNN_objective}) enforces $\bm{\Sigma}$ to be nearly symmetric and the second one is to penalize the complexity of $\bm{\Sigma}$.
+The constraints in problem (\ref{equ_MTKNN_objective}) guarantee that the similarity from one task to itself is positive and also the largest.
+Similarly, a multi-task kernel regression is proposed in \cite{zhang13} for regression tasks.

 While the aforementioned methods whose task relations are symmetric except \cite{zhang13}, Lee et al. \cite{lyh16} focus on learning asymmetric task relations.
 Since different tasks are assumed to be related, $\mathbf{w}_i$ can lie in the space spanned by $\mathbf{W}$, i.e., $\mathbf{w}_i\approx\mathbf{W}\mathbf{a}_i$, and hence we have $\mathbf{W}\approx\mathbf{W}\mathbf{A}$.
 Here matrix $\mathbf{A}$ can be viewed as asymmetric task relations between pairs of tasks.
 By assuming that $\mathbf{A}$ is sparse, the objective function is formulated as {